behshadrhp/shadino/README.md

 # Shadino
-This is a small shop project ... and a store project that I have designed with Django framework and Rest-framework API.
+This is a small shop project and a store that I have designed with Django framework and Rest-framework API.

 ### requirements install
 ```bash